IvanFan/skilltree/owasp-top-10.md

   If these controls are not possible, consider using virtual patching, API security gateways, or Web Application Firewalls \(WAFs\) to detect, monitor, and block XXE attacks.

+# Broken Access Control

+Access control weaknesses are common due to the lack of automated detection, and lack of effective functional testing by application developers.

+Access control detection is not typically amenable to automated static or dynamic testing.
+Manual testing is the best way to detect missing or ineffective access control, including HTTP method \(GET vs PUT, etc\), controller, direct object references, etc.

+Access control enforces policy such that users cannot act outside of their intended permissions.
+Failures typically lead to unauthorized information disclosure, modification or destruction of all data, or performing a business function outside of the limits of the user.
+Common access control vulnerabilities include:

+* Bypassing access control checks by modifying the URL, internal application state, or the HTML page, or simply using a custom API attack tool.

+* Allowing the primary key to be changed to another users record, permitting viewing or editing someone else's account.

+* Elevation of privilege.
+Acting as a user without being logged in, or acting as an admin when logged in as a user.

+* Metadata manipulation, such as replaying or tampering with a JSON Web Token \(JWT\) access control token or a cookie or hidden field manipulated to elevate privileges, or abusing JWT invalidation

+* CORS misconfiguration allows unauthorized API access.

+* Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
+Accessing API with missing access controls for POST, PUT and DELETE.

+OWASP Top 10 - 2017

+Access control is only effective if enforced in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

+* With the exception of public resources, deny by default.

+* Implement access control mechanisms once and re-use them throughout the application, including minimizing CORS usage.

+* Model access controls should enforce record ownership, rather than accepting that the user can create, read, update, or delete any record.

+* Unique application business limit requirements should be enforced by domain models.

+* Disable web server directory listing and ensure file metadata \(e.g. .git\) and backup files are not present within web roots.

+* Log access control failures, alert admins when appropriate \(e.g. repeated failures\).

+* Rate limit API and controller access to minimize the harm from automated attack tooling.

+* JWT tokens should be invalidated on the server after logout.

+  Developers and QA staff should include functional access control unit and integration tests.

+# Security Misconfiguration

+#